 For a beautiful sight, watch a nearly-full moon setting into the ocean, in a dark sky, with white moonlight reflected across the ocean towards you.

-A couple days before full moon, wake up 20 minutes before the time the moon is due to set, to get this view.
-You can find out the date of full moon, and the time of moonset and sunrise, from home before you leave, on the Internet, by going to http://aa.usno.navy.mil/data/docs/MoonPhase.php (for the date of full moon) and tohttp://aa.usno.navy.mil/data/docs/RS_OneDay.php (for the time of moonset on any date).
+A couple of days before the full moon, wake up 20 minutes before the time the moon is due to set, to get this view.

-If you refuse to get up around 4 AM for the above spectacle, or if you are not on Maui at the right time just before full moon, then you can get a partial similar view by watching a first-quarter moon set into the ocean around midnight.
-Check the above Web sites for date of first quarter moon.
+If you refuse to get up around 4 AM for the above spectacle, or if you are not on Maui at the right time just before the full moon, then you can get a partial similar view by watching a first-quarter moon set into the ocean around midnight.

 Click for more things to do on Maui.